List of Roman consuls: Third century (201–300)

+Unless otherwise indicated, the names and dates of the consuls after 284 are taken from Roger S. Bagnall's Consuls of the Later Roman Empire.
+See also the list of consuls in the Prosopography of the Later Roman Empire.

 Fourth century (301–395)

 Until the fall of the Western Empire (396–480)

-In 395, the Roman Empire was divided into a Western Roman Empire and an Eastern Roman Empire.
-The separate courts often appointed a consul each.
+In 395, the Roman Empire was permanently divided into a Western Roman Empire and an Eastern Roman Empire.
+The separate courts often appointed a consul each, which sometimes led to one consul not being recognized by the other.
+The order of the names also varied at times depending on the sources, with the western consul appearing as the consul prior in western sources while being listed as the consul posterior in eastern sources, and viceversa.
 Western consuls continued to be appointed after the fall of the Western Roman Empire in 476.

 After the fall of the Western Empire (481–541)

 Roman consuls of the East alone (541–887)

 During the reign of Justinian I (527–565), the position of consul altered in two significant ways.
 From 535, there was no longer a Roman consul chosen in the West.
 In 541, the separate office of Roman consul was abolished.
 When used thereafter, the office was used as part of the imperial title.
 The office was finally abolished as part of the Basilika reforms of Leo VI the Wise in 887.
 The late antique practice of granting honorary consulships eventually evolved into the Byzantine court dignity of hypatos (the Greek translation of the Latin consul), which survived until the 12th century.